firmai/ImputeGAP/README.md

 ## Downstream
-ImputeGAP is a versatile library designed to help users evaluate both the upstream aspects (e.g., errors, entropy, correlation) and the downstream impacts of data imputation.
+ImputeGAP includes a dedicated module for systematically evaluating the impact of data imputation on downstream tasks.
+Currently, forecasting is the primary supported task, with plans to expand to additional applications in the future.
+The example below demonstrates how to define the forecasting task and specify Prophet as the predictive model

-By leveraging a built-in Forecaster, users can assess how the imputation process influences the performance of specific tasks.
+Below is an example of how to call the downstream process for the model Prophet by defining a dictionary for the evaluator and selecting the model:

 ### Example Downstream
 You can find this example in the file [`runner_downstream.py`](https://github.com/eXascaleInfolab/ImputeGAP/blob/main/imputegap/runner_downstream.py).